UsabilityEngineering/Tracking/README.md

 * Usability Observation and Task Analysis
      - Methods to look into as our prototype progresses
 * Digital Wireframes and How to Push the Boundaries of Design
+     - Brainstorming Interfaces with each member of our team submitting:
+       - A serious design sketch
+       - A 'surreal' one

 ##### Paper Prototype
 * Concept evolved from modifying GPS data from pet owners and park rangers to a more accessible drawing program.